ansys/ansys-tools-filetransfer-server/doc/source/intro.rst

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~

-The Filetransfer Tool Server provides the following command-line options:
+The Filetransfer Tool Server provides these command-line options:

 - ``--help`` - Display a help message and exit.
-- ``--server-address`` - Configure the address on which the server is listening.
+- ``--server-address`` - Configure the address that the server is listening on.